skishore23/LambdaCat/docs/LambdaCat-BeginnerManual.md

 ## 9. Optics: Lenses

-Work with nested immutable data.
+Lenses let you “zoom in” on nested data.
+Analogy: camera lens focusing on a subfield.

 ```python
 from lambdacat.optics import lens